DucHung59/DucHung59/README.md

 </div>

-# :computer: Technology in use
+# :computer: Technologies in use

 <div align="center">